joecorcoran/corcoran.online/_posts/2014-05-27-moving-past-rails-asset-pipeline.md

 I'm sure a lot of people reading this will know exactly how I feel.
 In case you don't, some of my issues with the asset pipeline are listed below.

-*tl;dr &#8212; The asset pipeline results in increased cognitive load for developers and encourages poor software development practices that lead to tightly-coupled, untestable front-end code.
-You should instead use tools with more clearly-defined interfaces that are smaller in scope.*

 ## Pragma chamber